progit/progit/de/02-git-basics/01-chapter2.markdown

 For example, if you want to see which commits modifying test files in the Git source code history were committed by Junio Hamano and were not merges in the month of October 2008, you can run something like this:

-Wenn du bespielsweise sehen willst, welche Commits den Tests im Git Quelltext von Junio Hamano im Oktober 2008 angelegt wurden _und_ keine Merges waren, kannst du folgendes tun:
+Um beispielweise alle Commits aus der Git Quelltext Historie anzuzeigen, die alle der folgende Bedinungen erfüllen:

+* Autor des Commits ist Junio Hamano
+* Commit Datum Oktober 2008
+* Commits, welche Änderungen im Testverzeichnis beinhalten
+* Commits, welche keine Merges sind

+kannst du folgenden Befehl verwenden:

 	$ git log --pretty="%h - %s" --author=gitster --since="2008-10-01" \
 	   --before="2008-11-01" --no-merges -- t/